What Is a Blockchain Bridge?

 |— Blockchains don’t speak the same language, and as such, moving assets between them can be difficult.|

 — Solving interoperability is key for the future of crypto: assets from different platforms must be compatible with other networks

 — Blockchain bridges are the key to unlocking interoperability between individual networks.

 Wondering what a blockchain bridge is?
 Get stuck in!
 In this Article Ledger Academy explains all about blockchain bridges and why you might need to use one.

 We love a good blockchain: distributed, decentralized, digital technology, designed to give control back to the people.
 But while a lot is going for blockchains as we know it, there are still kinks that need ironing out.
 One of the biggest ones is that many of the blockchains we know and love are self-contained ecosystems that can’t operate with other networks.
 It’s a problem of interoperability.
-But it’s not a problem without a solution.
-Let’s jump in.

 Imagine different banks worked in silos with no integration between any of them.
 If you operate with one bank and your friend operates with another, trying to move money across to the other would not only be a headache, but it might be downright impossible.
 Without interoperability, working across networks would simply fail.
 In the world of banking, money would be almost unusable.
 For this reason, interoperability – and the lack thereof – is one of the biggest problems blockchains are facing at the moment.